cube3power/atsd/rule-engine/README.md

 ## Alert Severity

-The severity of alerts raised by the rule engine is specified under the Alerts tab in the Rule Editor.
+The severity of alerts raised by the rule engine is specified on the 'Logging' tab in the rule editor.

-If an alert is raised by an expression defined in the Threshold table, its severity overrides the severity set on the Alert tab.
+If an alert is raised by an expression defined in the Overrides table, its severity supersedes the severity specified on the 'Logging' tab.

-> For 'message' rules, the alert severity can be inherited from the underlying message.
+> For rules operating on 'message' commands, the alert severity can be inherited from the underlying message.
-To enable this behavior, set Severity on the Alerts tab to 'unknown'.
+To enable this behavior, set Severity on the 'Logging' tab to 'unknown'.

 ## Rule Editor